 This course focuses on the major classifications of medications and their clinical effects.
-The student applies the nursing process, critical thinking, and knowledge of the lifespan to analyze client-based situations involving enteral, parenteral and percutaneous preparations.
+The student applies the nursing process, critical thinking, and knowledge of the lifespan to analyze client-based situations involving enteral, parenteral, topical and percutaneous preparations.
 Emphasis will be placed on medication actions, selected uses in clinical practice, adverse actions, and related nursing care considerations.
+This course is now offered online in addition to the traditional classroom setting.
+An online orientation is available.
 F, Sp, S